Travel Trends Index: "Perfect Storm" Threatens US Domestic And Inbound Travel

-The report indicates a "perfect storm" of factors is brewing that is currently suppressing international demand for travel to the US.

-The organization noticed a strong dollar had been one of the significant factors in deterring foreigners from visiting.
-Another issue presented, in the report, is the global slowdown and political uncertainties in Asia, Europe, and Latin America spurred by the trade war.
+The organization highlighted a strong dollar as one of the significant factors in deterring foreigners from visiting.
+Another issue presented is the global slowdown and political uncertainties in Asia, Europe, and Latin America spurred by the ongoing trade war.

 "We're seeing something of a perfect storm of factors that could suppress international demand for travel to the U.S.," said David Huether, U.S. Travel senior vice president for research.